tocisz/homepage-data/posts_source/008-Migrating-to-AWS.md

 ## How much it costs?

-Well, there is yet another AWS service to check that: [TODO name]().
+Well, there is yet another AWS service to check that: [Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ce-what-is.html).
 Some services are for free (public SSL certificates), most have free quota.
 Since this elite blog is not very popular, I only pay for DNS and it costs $6 for year for a domain.